Torres & Walraven Sax: Reinventing Wine Packaging

 How the system works

 Specially designed bottles are filled, distributed, collected after use, sanitized, and refilled.
 Available in reusable bottles and on tap.
-Torres and Walraven Sax claim 51% less CO₂, 70% lower water use, and less packaging waste compared to a standard single-use bottle.
+According to a life cycle assessment by Partners for Innovation, the system delivers up to 50% less CO₂, 70% lower water use, and significantly less packaging waste compared to a standard single-use bottle.
+(Walraven Sax communicates the figure for the Dutch market as “up to 51%”.)

 The model works well in restaurants where Walraven Sax has direct relationships.
 Outside that controlled environment — retail, home delivery, international export — collecting and sanitizing is logistically complex.
 The infrastructure for bottle return doesn’t exist yet in most markets.
 Torres Magnetic starts sensibly small, but scalability remains unproven.